The immune system helps protect the body from infection and disease.

 Recurrent non-Hodgkin lymphoma is cancer that has come back after treatment.
 It may come back in the lymph system or in other parts of the body.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other health care providers who are experts in treating children with non-Hodgkin lymphoma and who specialize in certain areas of medicine.
-These may include the following specialists:
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of non-Hodgkin lymphoma.
+The pediatric oncologist works with other health care providers who are experts in treating children with cancer and also specialize in certain areas of medicine.
+Other specialists may include:

 Surgery may be done to remove as much of the tumor as possible for some types of childhood non-Hodgkin lymphoma.
 After the doctor removes all the cancer that can be seen at the time of surgery, patients may be given chemotherapy to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
-When chemotherapy is placed directly into the cerebrospinal fluid (intrathecal chemotherapy), an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas.
-Combination chemotherapy is treatment using two or more anticancer drugs.
+Chemotherapy for childhood non-Hodgkin lymphoma is taken by mouth or injected into a vein.
+When given this way, the drugs enter the bloodstream and can reach cancer cells throughout the body.
+Chemotherapy for childhood non-Hodgkin lymphoma is also placed directly into the cerebrospinal fluid (intrathecal chemotherapy), an organ, or a body cavity such as the abdomen.
+When given this way, the drugs mainly affect cancer cells in those areas.

 Intrathecal chemotherapy may be used to treat childhood non-Hodgkin lymphoma that has spread, or may spread, to the brain.
 When used to lessen the chance cancer will spread to the brain, it is called CNS prophylaxis.
 Intrathecal chemotherapy is given in addition to chemotherapy by mouth or vein.
 Higher than usual doses of chemotherapy may also be used as CNS prophylaxis.